I Hated Wedding Dress Shopping, But I Loved My Dress

-The first time I tried on a wedding dress with my mom, I cried.
+The first time I tried on a wedding dress with my mum, I cried.

 Advertisement